hsoccer/rum-unobs/README.md

   html_document: default
 ---
 <!---
-contributor:
+contributors:
   Haruki Kono
+  Alec Sandroni
 --->

-# Replication Package for "Axiomatization of Random Utility Model with Unobservable Alternatives"
+# Replication Package for "Random Utility with Unobservable Alternatives"

-This folder provides all the codes and data to reproduce the results Section 4 of the paper "Axiomatization of Random Utility Model with Unobservable Alternatives" by Haruki Kono, Kota Saito, and Alec Sandroni (https://arxiv.org/abs/2302.03913).
+This folder provides all the codes and data to reproduce the results Section 4 of the paper "Random Utility with Unobservable Alternatives" by Haruki Kono, Kota Saito, and Alec Sandroni.
 In particular, the codes compute the lower and upper bounds of unobservable choice probabilities implied by the random utility model using the dataset provided by McCausland et al. (2020).

 ## 1. Data Availability Statement